Calaca, Batangas: History

 Calaca was part of Balayan when it was used to be a barrio.
 On May 10, 1835, it was officially converted into a town.
 Don Rufino Punungbayan was the first Gobernadorcillo of the municipality during the year 1835–1836.

 Cityhood

 On March 11, 2020, House Bill No. 6598 was filed for the conversion of the municipality of Calaca into a component city in the province of Batangas.
 Both the House of Representatives and the Senate passed the bill.
-On May 26, 2021, President Rodrigo Roa Duterte approved the bill through Republic Act No. 11544.
-On August 19, 2021, COMELEC postponed the plebiscite which seeks to ratify the conversion of the municipality of Calaca into a city for the preparation of the 2022 elections.
-On July 13, 2022, the election body sets the date of plebiscite on September 3, 2022.
-By virtue of Republic Act No. 11544 after ratification of the law, Calaca becomes the fifth city in Batangas and the first in the province's 1st legislative district.
+On May 26, 2021, President Rodrigo Duterte approved the bill through Republic Act No. 11544.
+On August 19, 2021, COMELEC postponed the plebiscite which seeks to ratify the conversion of Calaca into a city for the preparation of the 2022 elections.
+COMELEC then set the plebiscite on September 3, 2022.
+After the plebiscite passed, Calaca became the fifth city in Batangas and the first in the province's 1st legislative district.